A Message from our CEO and Founder on assuring your safety at 425 Dental.

 Have you recently experienced loss of taste or smell?

 Have you been in contact or close proximity with any confirmed COVID-19 positive patients?

 Based on your answers to these questions, our team will determine if it is safe to continue with your treatment as planned, or if postponing your appointment is the wiser decision.
 If you begin to notice any of these issues prior to your appointment, please call/email us and we can discuss your dental needs and, if necessary, arrange a FaceTime or phone discussion about your situation with our doctors to help find a solution.

-- We will be limiting the number of patients that we can see in our office at any one time.
+We are now allowing our lobby to be seated at full capacity.
 Please let the receptionist know that you are ready for your appointment by either calling/texting 425-392-4600 from the lobby.
 Please maintain a safe distance from others by standing on indicated X markings.

 Upon entering our office, all patients will be required to apply hand sanitizer that will be provided by 425 Dental.
 You are also required to wear a mask when entering our office – if you do not have one, a sterile one-time use surgical mask will be provided.